-The Action Area at the Ravenswood ponds (Ponds R3, R4, R5, S5, and the S5 forebay, hereafter "Ravenswood Ponds") Phase 2 project activities is shown in Figure 4d.
-The Action Area includes the project footprint for the Ravenswood Ponds, which include the ponds themselves, the levees that surround them, and those portions of the existing fringing marshes and mudflats that would be directly modified by the project action.
+The Action Area for the Ravenswood pond cluster (Ponds R3, R4, R5, S5, and the S5 forebay; "the Ravenswood Ponds") is shown in Figure 5d.
+The Action Area includes the project footprint, which include the ponds, levees, and portions of the existing fringing marshes and mudflats that would be directly modified by the activity.
 Further, a strip of the entry road into Menlo Park's Bedwell Bayfront Park (a closed landfill) would be temporarily excavated to place a culvert connecting the S5 forebay to Flood Slough (it would be rebuilt and paved afterward), which makes it part of the project footprint.

-The Action Area also includes existing fringing marshes, mudflats and creeks or sloughs that would not be directly modified by the proposed actions but that could be indirectly modified by changes in tidal flows.
-Flood Slough, Ravenswood Slough, and West Point Slough are the streams and waterways that could be affected by these changes.
-Existing marshes and levees across from these surrounding waterways could also be affected by the modified hydrology that the Phase 2 action would produce.
+The Action Area also includes its surrounding fringing marshes, mudflats and creeks or sloughs that could be indirectly modified by changes in tidal flows.
+Flood, Ravenswood, and West Point sloughs are the streams and waterways that could be affected by these changes.
 The uplands at Bedwell Bayfront Park include a mix of grasslands and other upland vegetation communities.
-Portions of the park itself would be used for fill material delivery, so it is included in the Action Area.
-In addition, portions of San Francisco Bay north of the Ravenswood Ponds could be affected by discharge of sediment during construction and changes in hydrology and mudflats as a result of the project.
+Portions of the park would be used for fill material delivery, is also included in the Action Area.
+Portions of San Francisco Bay north of the Ravenswood Ponds could be affected by an increased discharge of sediment during construction and changes in hydrology and mudflats as a result of the proposed action.